 This is a worse user experience since the user needs to send a new approval transaction every time they want to send a transaction, rather than doing one single approval.
 This also has the added drawback that it costs more in transaction fees, which can be especially troublesome when fees rise like they did last summer.

-An alternative solution to mitigate transaction costs is adopting a standard such as EIP2612, which enables users to sign a message to set their allowance (which is free), rather than having to send a transaction to do so.
-But this standard is not widely adopted and there is not a lot of tooling built around it.
+An alternative solution to mitigate transaction costs is adopting EIP2612 (permit).
+This standard enables users to sign a message to set their allowance (which is free), rather than having to send a transaction to do so.
+The developer ecosystem around EIP2612 is small, but it is growing rapidly and projects such as Uniswap are using it for their lending provider tokens.

 What can users do?